Dordogne Castles and Chateaux

 Le Chateau de Castelnaud, Castelnaud

-The Chateau de Castelnaud is on the southern side of the river Dordogne but it is a castle so beautiful it deserves a mention here as well as on our website www.southofthedordogne.com.
+The Chateau de Castelnaud is on the southern side of the river Dordogne but it is a castle so beautiful it deserves a mention here as well.
 The chateau de Castelnaud contains a very impressive collection of medieval weaponery.

 Château de Beynac, Beynac